 By accepting the award, recipients permit publication and announcement of their acceptance, and indicate that they are willing to engage in University community activities, such as student mentoring, acting as University ambassadors, and being involved with University publicity as appropriate.

 How do students apply?

-The scholarship is awarded by the Council of the University on the recommendation of a selection committee, comprising: a. the Vice-Chancellor (or nominee);b. a representative of BNZ; and c. a representative of PwC.
+The scholarship is awarded by the Council of the University on the recommendation of a selection committee comprising:

 History or background of award

 The University of Canterbury Department of Mathematics and Statistics established the scholarship in 2013.